tmbuza/imap-bioinformatics/README.md

 # imap-mothur
-iMAP repo with Snakemake and GitHub Actions
+This Repo foster reproducibility using Snakemake and GitHub Actions